yakconsulting/spidersoftdev.github.io/content/posts/2016-07-26-json-objects-in-php.md

 ]}
 ```

 It&#8217;s a very odd combination of arrays and objects.
-To build this type of object we have to typecast some of variables:
+To build this type of object we have to typecast some of the variables:

 ```
   $builder = [